 Portfolio Turnover.
 Average annual portfolio turnover rate is the ratio of the lesser of sales or purchases to the monthly average value of the portfolio securities owned during the year, excluding from both the numerator and the denominator all securities with maturities at the time of acquisition of one year or less.
-A higher portfolio turnover rate involves greater transaction expenses to the Fund and may result in the realization of net capital gains, which would be taxable to shareholders when distributed.
-As of the date of this Prospectus, the Fund has not yet commenced operations and therefore does not have any portfolio turnover information available.
+A higher portfolio turnover rate involves greater transaction expenses to the Fund and may result in the realization of net capital gains.
+As of the date of this Prospectus, the Fund does not have any portfolio turnover information available.